google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 The system can predict which class to apply to new data after training on existing data labeled with the correct class.

-Quick discussion: What are some other examples of a classification system that you can think of?
+What are some other examples of a classification system that you can think of?
-(very open ended, possible ex): who is speaking right now? identify objects in images label emails as spam
+*(very open ended, possible ex): who is speaking right now? identify objects in images label emails as spam*
 -->

 ---